isomerpages/ogp-pioneerpri/_pioneer-engagement/Useful Links.md

 <p align="Justify">The Singapore Student Learning Space (SLS) is a student-centric learning portal by the Ministry of Education (MOE).
 The learning portal enhances existing teaching and learning in schools and at home through the use of technology.
 Students will be able to learn anytime, anywhere, and at their own pace, whether independently or with their peers.</p>

-To access the portal, each student uses a unique username - made up of the first five characters of the student’s name and last five characters of his/her BC Number.</p>
+<p align="Justify">To access the portal, each student uses a unique username - made up of the first five characters of the student’s name and last five characters of his/her BC Number.</p>

 For example:<br>
 Name: &nbsp; &nbsp; Mary Tan<br>